giaat/learn-angular-node/README.md

 });

 ````

+For this test to work you have to define your server instance as the public interface of your `index.js` module.
+So when you require `server.js` you get your server instance.
+Refer to [this](#modules_public_api) section for more information.

 I just gave you the first test for your server.
 It tests your /tasks [GET] route.
 In order to fully understand the code, even though some parts are self-explanatory, you need some more information: